 In addition to the tools and relics found at the Ban Chiang Archaeological Site, there were also several skeletons that were unearthed.
 Meanwhile, there were also rice fragments that were found at the same site that led researchers to conclude that the earlier settlers in the area were farmers.

 All of the items that were discovered at the site are now on display at the Ban Chiang Archaeological Museum.
-This well curated facility provides information about each of the item that were collected at the excavation site.
+This well-curated facility provides information about each of the item that was collected at the excavation site.
 These items were able to showcase three main periods and six sub-periods during the prehistoric era in Ban Chiang.